utori-dev/template-react-app-prototype/README.md

 ### `ui/`

 This is for presentational building block components.
-It should not import any utilities from `views/` or `store/` or the know anything about routes.
+It should not import any utilities from `views/` or `store/` or know anything about routes.

 ### `views/`